davidmalcolm/texi2rst/output/complex-numbers.rst

 .. index:: complex conjugation

-The operator ~ performs complex conjugation when used on a value with a complex type.
+The operator :samp:`~` performs complex conjugation when used on a value with a complex type.
 This is a GNU extension; for values of floating type, you should use the ISO C99 functions ``conjf``, ``conj`` and ``conjl``, declared in ``<complex.h>`` and also